Furnace Repair Checklist

 - Find the breaker labeled “furnace” or “heat,” and ensure it’s reading “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

 - Using one hand, firmly switch the breaker to the “on” position.
-If the breaker trips right away and pops back to “off,” leave it alone and contact a team member from McFadden Heating & Cooling at 1-866-781-0111 right away.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a team member from McFadden Heating & Cooling at 1-866-781-0111 right away.

 Regardless of your furnace’s age or brand, it has at least one ordinary wall switch positioned on or near it.